-\\Plant materials shall not be installed or planted in utility and / or drainage easements. $(L) = Large \ trees$
+Plant materials shall not be installed or planted in utility and / or drainage easements.
+(L) = Large trees

 SCIENTIFIC NAME COMMON NAME COMMENTS Acer negundo Box Elder Weak-wooded trees with extensive shallow root systems.
 Acer platanoides Norway Maple (L) Invasive species with poor growth habits and susceptibility to disease.
-Acer saccarinum The use of this tree should tempered because of its ex shallow root system that v Aesculus hippocastanum Horse Chestnut (L) These trees pose significant maintenance issues, which emanate from large fruit and low rates of leaf drop.
+Acer saccarinum Silver Maple (L) The use of this tree should be tempered because of its extensive shallow root system that will cause drain tiles to clog and sidewalks to buckle.
+The tree is also weak wooded, which causes it to become a liability with age.
+Aesculus hippocastanum Horse Chestnut (L) These trees pose significant maintenance issues, which emanate from large fruit and low rates of leaf drop.
 Less hardy or tolerant in restricted areas.
 Ailanthus altissima Tree of Heaven (L) Invasive species with weak-wood and extensive root systems that have been known to damage sewers and foundations.
 Albizza julibrissin Mimosa Weak-wooded, invasive species that is not hardy in this area.
 It is not very disease and insect tolerant.